tenta-browser/chromium-crosswalk/mojo/public/tools/bindings/README.md

 An **interface** is a logical bundle of parameterized request messages.
 Each request message may optionally define a parameterized response message.
-Here's syntax to define an interface `Foo` with various kinds of requests:
+Here's an example to define an interface `Foo` with various kinds of requests:

 ```
 interface Foo {